trialan/longevitynet/README.md

 Hardware requirements: the models can be trained on CPU, but will be faster with a CUDA backend.
 MPS backend (Apple Silicon) is also available as of torch version 2.2.0.dev20231013.
 I highly recommend using this if you are training on a MacBook.

 # Performance
 At present, the best model trained with this repo has a <u>MAE of 6.3 years</u>.
 For comparison, the best age prediction models have an [MAE of 3.7 years](https://paperswithcode.com/sota/age-estimation-on-utkface).
 Just predicting that everyone will live for the mean life expectancy has an MAE of 15+ years, which is a good baseline to compare with.
+So it's not great, but seems like a convincing proof-of-concept.

 Below you can see a video of how the model performs on the test set.